SymfonyCasts/api-platform3/sfcasts/ep2-security/security.md

 allowed API tokens to delete treasures, we could add that and change this to `ROLE_TRESURE_DELETE`.

 Let's make sure this works!
-Use the GET collection endpoint... oops.
+Use the GET collection endpoint.
 Try that out.
 This operation does *not* require authentication... so it works just fine.
 And we have a treasure with ID 1.
 Close this up, open the PUT operation, hit "Try it out", 1, "Execute" and... alright!
 We get a 401 here too!